COR1999/covid_case/readme.md

 2. Click the edit profile button. the user will be redirect to the My profile page. :heavy_check_mark:

 #### Responsive Testing
-1. When i deployed the project to heroku i navigated to deployed url on my mobile and added the website as a app on my mobile.
+1. When I deployed the project to heroku I navigated to deployed url on my mobile and added the website as a app on my mobile.
 I checked that all pages where responsive on mobile and was a pleasant user experience. :heavy_check_mark:
-2. I used chrome dev tools mobile view to check across different mobile devices but i found out this isn't always accurate.
+2. I used chrome dev tools mobile view to check across different mobile devices but I found out this isn't always accurate.
 The dev tools showed some pages not being responsive yet on my mobile it looked okay. :heavy_check_mark:
-3. When i was first checking out how it looked on mobile i realised that the user couldn't see there shopping bag unless they clicked the hamburger menu.
-So i took the shopping bag out of the hamburger menus and just displayed it on the navbar.
+3. When I was first checking out how it looked on mobile I realised that the user couldn't see there shopping bag unless they clicked the hamburger menu.
+So I took the shopping bag out of the hamburger menus and just displayed it on the navbar.

 ### Known Issues :small_red_triangle:
 1. On the password reset done page there is a pop up that is being displayed by the messages framework that should be removed. :x:
-2. In my database model i have the price set to the products price so if the price of a product changes then the orders price will to.
+2. In my database model I have the price set to the products price so if the price of a product changes then the orders price will to.
 To fix this I could copy the price to the OrderItem when the order is placed.
 An alternative may be to have an effective date on the price so that we can have the price history in the product by using something like a ProductPrice table with columns: ProductID, EffectiveStartDT, EffectiveEndDT, ProductPrice.

 ## Deployment